-Doesn’t it seem like spenders get a lot of good press?
-The woman with the flashy car, the guy with the obscene Rolex collection, the couple who leverage their McMansion to buy holiday gifts grab our attention and get the glossy spreads.
+Doesn’t it seem as if spenders get a lot of good press?
+The woman with the flashy car, the guy with the obscene Rolex collection and the couple who leverage their McMansion to buy holiday gifts grab our attention and get the glossy spreads.

 Savers, however, aren’t media darlings.
-We’re relegated to the back pages and labeled with less-than-flattering nouns like “tightwad,” “penny pincher” or “miser.”
+They are relegated to the back pages and labeled with less-than-flattering descriptors, such as “tightwad,” “penny pincher” or “miser.”

-All things being equal, here are just six reasons why savers are more attractive than their spendthrift peers:
+Savers are seldom represented as powerful, confident or sexy.
+However, here are six reasons why savers actually are more attractive than their spendthrift peers:

 1. Savers can seize the moment … and the deal

 Imagine hearing through the grapevine of a fixer-upper house in a prime location that’s being offered at a bargain-basement price.
-What buyer do you think an impatient and off-site seller would choose — the buyer with cash in hand who’s ready to sign right after the inspection, or the one who needs to make a few calls, talk to their banker, and call in a few financial favors from Mom and Dad?
+Which do you think an impatient seller would choose: The buyer with cash in hand who’s ready to sign right after the inspection?
+Or the buyer who needs to talk to a banker and maybe ask for a few financial favors from Mom and Dad?

 Admit it, there are few things sexier than a man or woman of action, the one with the knowledge and the means to make those large and small deals happen.